simlal/ekos-reports-fetcher/README.md

 - Manually entered brewlogs in SharePoint

 **Ekos batch info, fermentation and ingredient data** From Ekos' reporting page, we can fetch batch information, fermentation logs and ingredients.
 Since there's no API we used a web scrapping approach with Selenium to fetch the report programmatically.
+The script used is located in the `data/fetch_ekos.py`.

+**Plaato fermentation data**
+We used the Plaato API to fetch fermentation data.
+The script used is located in the `data/fetch_plaato.py`.

 **Brew logs from SharePoint**
 Brew logs are entered manually in SharePoint.
 We used ?? to fetch the Excel spreadsheets.